 If your sentence ends while you are in hospital and you still need treatment, you can be kept in hospital.
-Your responsible clinician will tell you when you are ready to leave.
-If your responsible clinician decides you should stay in hospital, you will be given another leaflet telling you what will happen.
+If your responsible clinician decides you should stay in hospital, you will be given another leaflet explaining this.

 Can I appeal?